 - Hu Y, Majoris JE, Buston PM, Webb JF.
 2018.
 Potential roles of smell and taste in the orientation behavior of coral-reef fish larvae: Insights from morphology.
 Journal of Fish Biology – Special Issue on Sensory Ecology of Fishes.
 10.1111/jfb.13793.

 - Foretich MA, Majoris JE, Chaput R, Di Persia CL, Schlatter E, Webb JF, Buston PM, Paris CB.
 201_.
-Does larval fish orientation behavior depend on ecological context?
-Submitted to Proc.
-Roy.
-Soc.
-B (July 2018).
+Larval fish orientation behavior in environmental context.
+Submitted to Marine Ecology Progress Series.
+Submitted Nov.
+2019.

 - Nickles K*, Hu Y, Majoris JW, Buston, PM and Webb JF.
 XXXX.
 Organization and ontogeny of a complex lateral line system in a goby (Elacatinus lori), with a consideration of function and ecology.
-In prep.
-For Copeia.
+Submitted to Copeia.
+Dec.
+2019.

 - Webb, JW.
 Sensory ontogeny in fishes: It’s all in the timing.
 Ecology and Evolutionary Ethology of Fishes, Tallahassee, FLA.
 June 2016.